halp1/triangle/README.md

 > Warning:
 > Use Node LTS (even versions) when using Triangle.js.
 Triangle.js was last known to work with Node 22.x

+> Tip:
+> When using Node, add the `--enable-source-maps` flag to your node command to get better stack traces.

 Node:

 ```ts